JavierSanzSaez/zama-technical-test/README.md

 Quite a few things!:
 - Definitely I would add internationalization with i18n.
 - A small backend to avoid having a raw JSON file on the front-end repo and instead generate it from scratch with each call to the dummy endpoint
+- In the Usage page, a button to allow the user to download all of its usage data.

 ### AI Coding assistance